Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 # ALÉR-ION open source hydrogen fuel cell
 *Note: The full documentation for this project is in progress.
 Sections marked with "(...)" will be updated in a near future.
 Feel free to contact me at mederic.chalifour.1@ulaval.ca for any question.*

-Alérion Supermilage is a student group at Université Laval who focusses on the developpement of high efficiency vehicles for various competitions.
+Alérion Supermilage is a student group at l'Université Laval who focusses on the developpement of high efficiency vehicles for various competitions.
 Up until 2024, the team always relied on an internal combustion engines.
-In 2024, they transition toward an electric-driven system with a battery.
+They then transitioned toward an electric-driven system with a battery.

 In 2025, the project of a self-made hydrogen PEM fuel cell was born.
 With the spirit of sharing knowledge and helping others develop this technology, all the relevant design files are release as an open-source project.

-This is a PEM open cathode fuel cell.
+This is a PEM open cathode fuel cell which turns pure (or prehumidified) hydrogen gas into electrical power.

 DISCLAIMER: At the moment of writing this, the prototype still has reliability issues.
 This stack is prone to leaking.
 Alérion Supermileage waives any responsability related to the usage of this fuel cell design.
 Note that hydrogen is a flammable gas.
 Use these files at your own risks.